awsdocs/aws-doc-sdk-examples/cpp/README.rst

 Docker image (Beta)
 ===================

-In the near future, this example code will be available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+This example code will soon be available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 This image will be pre-loaded with all C++ examples with dependencies pre-resolved, allowing you to explore these examples in an isolated environment.